xeho91/xeho91/README.md

   I pay attention to privacy and security depending on the software purpose.

   I don't try to be an opinion leader, neither become an influencer.
-  I carefully select my "own circle" of them from the IT industry and the marine world.
+  I carefully select my _"own circle"_ of them from the
+  <abbr title="Information Technology">IT</abbr> industry and the
+  marine world.
   In modern times,
   I am doing my best to not fall into the trap of being misinformed.